JetBrains-Research/pubtrends/README.md

    database = pubmed
    username = biolabs
    password = pubtrends
+   collectStats = true
    ```

-4. Other configuration parameters in `crawler/src/main/resources/config.properties`:
+`collectStats` option is used to count number of XML tag occurrences (useful for development)

+4. Command line options supported:

-   * `lastId` - in case of interruption use this parameter to restart the download from article pack `pubmed18n{lastId+1}.xml` (should be done automatically later)
+   * `lastId` - in case of interruption use this parameter to restart the download from article pack `pubmed18n{lastId+1}.xml`
    * `parserLimit` - maximum number of articles per XML to be parsed (useful for development)
    * `resetDatabase` - clear current contents of the database (useful for development)

-   * `gatherStats` - count number of XML tag occurences (useful for development)
+Interruption can be caused by internet connection problems.
+In case of interruption `lastId` parameter should be saved to `~/.pubtrends/crawler`, but can be configured explicitly.

-5. Use the following command to build the project:
+5. Use the following command to test the project:

    ```
-   ./gradlew clean build test
+   ./gradlew clean test shadowJar
    ```

 6. Previous command should have produced `crawler/build/libs/crawler-dev.jar` file.
    From now on you can use JAR file, no args should be specified when launching the program.
    First run allows you to download complete up-to-date PubMed database.
    Further runs will allow you to download daily updates.

-7. In case of interruption use `lastId` parameter as described above.
-Interruption can be caused by internet connection problems.